ayrapetovai/dfm/README.md

 using a separate directory under a version control system.

 ## System Requirements
 Linux kernel starting from 4.11 for the file creation time to be available.
 Filesystem one of: ufs2, zfs, ext4, btrfs, jfs.

 ## How Dotfile Managing is Performed

 ### Terminology
-config file - the file in filesystem that contains parameters for a program.
+config file - the file in filesystem that contains parameters for the program.
+target directory - is set to be root for all files/directories to managed by dfm.
+There can be only target directory for the whole filesystem. source directory - used to store the information and copies of the managed objects.
 target file (TF) - a managed file in the target directory.
 source file (SF) - the backing up file in source directory.
-ctime - time when file was created.
+managed file/directory/symlink - the filesystem object for which will be created a corresponding object in the source directory. ctime - time when file was created.
 Set only when creation performed. mtime - time when the last modification of a file was performed.
 atime - time then file was read the last time, is not used in the dotfile manager.